Sometimes painful, always beautiful history of Japanese gardens in Western Canada explored in documentary

 "It excluded the Vancouver Japanese gardeners, and it excluded my organization and the Japanese Canadian Citizens' Association's connection to community," says Judy Hanazawa, president of the association.

-Borrowed From Nature is directed by Guillaume Carlier and produced in association with the Canadian Broadcasting Corporation, with support from Rogers Documentary Fund, Canadian Media Fund and Alberta Media Fund.
+Borrowed From Nature is part of the CBC documentary series Absolutely Canadian, available on CBC Gem.
+The film is directed by Guillaume Carlier and produced in association with the Canadian Broadcasting Corporation, with support from Rogers Documentary Fund, Canadian Media Fund and Alberta Media Fund.